'I Basically Ran On Adrenaline': A Staffer Remembers Obama's White House

 I prided myself on being creative and being an "idea machine," and my ideas just weren't flowing.
 I was becoming the person who sat at the table and when someone had an idea, I'd be the one who said, "We did that, it didn't work.
 We did that in 2011."
 It was like I had too much memory, I had been there too long, and so I decided it was time for me to go, because I wanted to leave on a high note. ...
 I was glad to decide on my own terms it was time to go, and it was a really nice send-off.

-Radio producers Sam Briger and Heidi Saman and web producers Bridget Bentz, Molly Seavy-Nesper and Beth Novey contributed to this story.
+Radio producers Sam Briger and Heidi Saman and Web producers Bridget Bentz, Molly Seavy-Nesper and Beth Novey contributed to this story.